US-Spain Relations

 01/04/2026

-BarcelonaDonald Trump picks up the gauntlet from the Spanish far-right and weighs in on the controversy over the euthanasia of Noelia Castillo, the 25-year-old girl who last Thursday, after a long legal battle, obtained assisted death in a socio-health center in Sant Pere de Ribes.
-According to it is published in the New York Post, the North American administration has opened an investigation into the case due to suspicions that Spain has incurred "failures" in "human rights matters".
+BarcelonaDonald Trump picks up the gauntlet from the Spanish far-right and stirs controversy over the euthanasia of Noelia Castillo, the 25-year-old girl who last Thursday, after a long legal battle, obtained assisted death in a socio-health center in Sant Pere de Ribes.
+According to the New York Post publishes, the North American administration has opened an investigation into the case due to suspicions that Spain may have incurred "failures" in "human rights matters".

-The news from the aforementioned media outlet, which arrives amid tension between Spain and the U.S. due to Pedro Sánchez's opposition to the war in Iran, assures that the State Department has commissioned the corresponding inquiries to the United States embassy in Madrid.
-The information indicates that U.S. diplomatic staff have also been asked to convey to Moncloa the "grave concerns" of the Trump administration regarding what it considers the "many systemic failures in human rights matters" that led Castillo to request euthanasia.
+The news from the aforementioned media, which comes amid tension between Spain and the US due to Pedro Sánchez's opposition to the war in Iran, assures that the State Department has commissioned the corresponding investigations to the United States Embassy in Madrid.
+The information indicates that US diplomatic personnel have also been asked to convey to La Moncloa the "grave concerns" of the Trump administration regarding what it considers the "many systemic failures in human rights matters" that led Castillo to request euthanasia.

 Cargando